Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Introduction

-\cite{Gou2015} analysed the ice formation trends (2000--2013) in lake Nam Co (Tibet, area of 1920~$km^{2}$) using MODIS and in-situ data and unravelled the strong correlations with air temperature and wind speed patterns.
+\cite{smejkalova2016_Journal_iceoff} extracted the LIP trends (2000–2013) for 13,300 Arctic lakes (area $>$1~$km^{2}$) using MODIS imagery, and observed a trend towards earlier break-up.
+They reported a mean shift in BUS in the range: $-0.10$ d/a (Northern Europe) to $-1.05$ d/a (central Siberia), and BUE in the range: $-0.14$ d/a to $-0.72$ d/a. \cite{lakeice_MODIS_Tibet2013} studied the LIP trends of 59 lakes (area $>100~km^{2}$) on the Tibetan Plateau from 2001 to 2010 using MODIS data.
+However, the estimated LIP trends varied across the target lakes and it was concluded that the 10-year time span is too short to draw a firm conclusion about LIP trends. \cite{Gou2015} analysed the ice formation trends (2000-2013) in lake Nam Co (Tibet, area $1920~km^{2}$) using MODIS and in-situ data and found strong correlations with air temperature and wind speed patterns.
 This study found that high wind speeds during winter time could potentially expedite the freeze-up process.
-Additionally, this work reported a significant reduction of the total freeze duration.
-Another study~\citep{Yao2016} also noted increasingly shorter freeze duration during the period 2000--2011 when investigating the lakes in Hoh Xil region (Tibet, 22 lakes with area $>100~km^{2}$), using MODIS, Landsat TM/ETM+, and meteorological data.
-In addition, this work estimated late freeze-up and early break-up trends.
-They reported that the FUS, FUE, BUS, BUE, CFD and ICD shifted on average by $0.73$, $0.34$, $-1.66$, $-0.81$, $-1.91$, $-2.21$ d/a respectively. \cite{Qinghai2020} used AVHRR, MODIS, and Landsat data to extract the LIP of Qinghai lake (China, area of 4294~$km^{2}$) for the period 1980--2018.
-They estimated a shift of $0.16$, $0.19$, $-0.36$, and $-0.42$ d/a for FUS, FUE, BUS and BUE respectively, also pointing towards progressively later freeze-up and earlier break-up.
-Additionally, they computed the decreasing patterns in ICD ($-0.58$ d/a) and CFD ($-0.52$ d/a).
-This study also identified the correlations between the LIP and climate indicators such as the Accumulated Freezing Degree-Days (AFDD), wind speed, precipitation etc.\ during the winter season.
-To our knowledge, unlike MODIS-based approaches, no work exists in the literature which performed a multi-winter LIP trend analysis using VIIRS data.
+Additionally, this work reported a significant reduction in the total freeze duration. \cite{Gou2017} later analysed Nam Co for the period 2000 till 2015 using multiple MODIS products and reported delayed FUS ($0.58$ d/a) as well as BUS ($0.09$ d/a), and reduced ice duration ($-0.49$ d/a) trends.
+Another study~\citep{Yao2016} also noted an increasingly shorter freeze duration during the period 2000-2011 when investigating the lakes in the Hoh Xil region (Tibet, 22 lakes with area $>100~km^{2}$), using MODIS, Landsat TM/ETM+, and meteorological data.
+In addition, that work estimated later freeze-up and earlier break-up trends.
+They reported that the FUS, FUE, BUS, BUE, CFD and ICD shifted on average by $0.73$, $0.34$, $-1.66$, $-0.81$, $-1.91$, $-2.21$ d/a respectively. \cite{Cai_MODIS_Tibet2019} also analysed 58 lakes (area $>41~km^{2}$) located on the Tibetan Plateau during the period from 2001 till 2017 using both Terra and Aqua MODIS imagery.
+For 47 lakes, a later FUS was noticed ($0.55$ d/a) while for the remaining 11 lakes an earlier FUS was observed ($-0.44$ d/a).
+For 50\% of the target lakes, an earlier BUE ($-0.69$ d/a) was noted, however, for the other half a later BUE ($0.39$ d/a) was observed.
+Additionally, they reported a reduced ice cover duration for 40 lakes ($-0.8$ d/a), while for 18 lakes an increase was noted ($1.11$ d/a).

-To summarise, most related works reviewed so far have found trends towards late freeze-up, early break-up and declining freeze duration.
-To our knowledge, none of these trend studies applied data-driven ML methods to identify lake ice, instead they relied on physics-inspired methods based on empirical indices and thresholds.
-Beyond analysing the lakes of the Oberengadin region, in the present work we also show that supervised ML models are able to detect lake ice with high accuracy, hoping that the outcome may be useful for future research.